 Make-Up Work.
 Make-up work may be required for any absence.
 However, hours of make-up work cannot be accepted as hours of class attendance.
-See LATE ASSIGNMENT POLICY herein.

-EXCUSED ABSENCES REQUIREMENTS
+EXCUSED ABSENCES

 Students must have a valid doctor's note or police report that clearly explains why the student was NOT able to attend class.
 Students who have excused absences must submit supporting documentation to the Office of Student Support as soon as possible to avoid repercussions.